 See What do I need to include in my exception letter? for more information about the requirements for an exception letter.
 If you have specific questions, contact the Scheduling unit: email@example.com or the Legal division: firstname.lastname@example.org.

-Documents that have an assigned public inspection or publication date will go on public inspection and will publish as scheduled.
+Documents that have an assigned publication date will go on public inspection and publish as scheduled.
 They will not be impacted by a shutdown.
 You do not need to send a new or updated special handling letter.

-If our editors are close to finishing a document already in the system, they may finish as part of the standard shutdown procedures the first 4 hours of a shutdown.
-But, after that period, any document in-process that does not meet an exception will remain in limbo until the government is fully funded.
-You must send us exception letters to documents that are pending in the system before we can resume editing them for publication.
+If our editors are close to finishing a document already in the system, they may finish as part of the standard shutdown procedures during the first 4 hours of a shutdown.
+After that period, any document not assigned a publication date, that does not meet an exception, will remain pending until the government is fully funded.

 If you already have a webportal account, you may continue to use the webportal to submit documents, as long as the documents are accompanied by an exception letter (submitted as you would a regular special handling letter).
 If we receive a document through the webportal without an exception letter, we will kill the document.
 Our system will send a notification to the email address your agency has on file.
 If your agency uses a group email box, make sure it is monitored.

 - delaying publication until the end of the appropriations lapse would prevent or significantly damage the execution of funded functions at the agency (funded agencies).

 - If you try to submit in paper, we will set your package aside and when we have funding, we will notify your liaison that we did not accept the document for publication.
-Your agency can resubmit the document.
+Your agency can resubmit the document at an appropriate time.

 - If you try to submit through the webportal, we will kill the document and the system will send an automatically-generated email to the liaison address associated with your agency.
-Your agency can resubmit the document.
+Your agency can resubmit the document at an appropriate time.

-- state why your document is required to be published in the Federal Register, or
+- state why your document must be published in the Federal Register, or

 - state why publication in the Federal Register is the only viable option; and